ciandt-china-dev/hackathon-AIVidFromPPT/README.md

 - When configuring HOST ENDPOINT in the Maker platform, use `http://154.40.41.212:8201` as the service address
 - No need to install any dependencies or configure the environment, ready to use out of the box

+> ⚠️ **Important Notice**: Due to server resource limitations, when using the online service for Maker testing, please ensure that uploaded PPT files do not exceed 5 pages to ensure stable service operation.

 ## 📚 API Documentation

 All API endpoints follow RESTful conventions with base path `/api/v1`.